-The Bar Harbor, ME campus accepts applications from eligible high school and undergraduate students.
-The Farmington, CT campus accepts applications from eligible undergraduate students, only.
+Bar Harbor campus accepts applications from eligible high school seniors and undergraduate students.

-At the time of participation in the program, a high school student must
+At the time of participation in the 2023 program, a high school student (Bar Harbor) must:

-At the time of participation in the program, a college student must
+At the time of participation in the 2023 program, a college student (Bar Harbor and Farmington) must:

 - be enrolled as a full-time undergraduate student;

-- have at least one semester of undergraduate school remaining before graduation; and
+- have at least one semester of undergraduate study remaining before graduation; and

 How the selection process works: